 We will announce when decisions are made.
 For further information, call 412.396.4172 or write to email@example.com.

 Students selected for the Undergraduate Research Program are required to complete 10 weeks of research, a safety lecture, participate in the summer symposium, complete a community service project in the area of science, attend summer speaker seminars, and participate in the Ethics Forum.
-The stipend for Duquesne University students for the 10-week period is $4,000.*
+The stipend for Duquesne University students for the 10-week period in 2016 was $4,200.*

 *Stipend amount may vary based on the funding source.